pidjan/nvram_patcher/README.md

 an example config is in [nvram.cfg](nvram.cfg)

-config structure is: varoffset value size varstorename, comments allowed with # symbol. offset and value are hex, size is decimal, writes are little endian.
+config structure is: `varoffset value size varstorename`, comments allowed with # symbol. offset and value are hex, size is decimal, writes are little endian.

-pass -d to resolve offsets and print every write without writing anything.
+pass -d to dry check without writing.